31 January 2023

 Meaty Monday

 In Paris, vegetarian and vegan options are getting easier to find but for now, meat is king.
 Especially beef.
-In most café-restaurants, bistros and brasseries steak is on the menu, with all the usual suspects on board - côte de boeuf, entrecôte, bavette, faux-filet, rumsteak, filet mignon and plain old steak, bifteck.
-[Note: unless filet mignon is followed by the word boeuf, it's always pork!]
-Paleron and gîte get simmered to tenderness in colder-weather stews such as Boeuf Bourguignon or Pot-Au-Feu.
-Côte de boeuf, beef on the rib or côte, is greatly prized.
-It's pricier, might have to be reserved in advance and, because of its size, shared.
-No T-bone here.
+Most café-restaurants, bistros and brasseries will offer steak in some form on the menu, with all the usual suspects - côte de boeuf, entrecôte, bavette, faux-filet, rumsteak, filet mignon, onglet and plain old steak, or bifteck.
+[Warning: on French menus, unless filet mignon is followed by the word boeuf, it's always pork!]
+Langue de boeuf is beef tongue, and paleron and gîte, less tender cuts simmered for hours until chewable, show up in cold-weather stews such as Boeuf Bourguignon and Pot-Au-Feu, while meaty Côte de Boeuf (pour 2 personnes minimum), which is beef on the rib or the côte, is greatly prized as well as pricier because of its size, and might have to be reserved in advance and, due to its size, shared.
+Other beef dishes can include Tartare de Boeuf and Carpaccio de Boeuf.
+Nary a T-Bone in sight.

-At the butcher's, the race bovine or cattle breed is proudly displayed, often with a photo: Charolais, Salers, Aubrac, Limousin, Rouge des prés, Gasconne, and for the past few years, Angus.
+At the butcher's, the race bovine or cattle breed is proudly displayed, often with a photo of the animals, which does not help sales in countries where meat is presented in small portions and wrapped in plastic.
+Best-known breeds Charolais, Salers, Aubrac, Limousin, Rouge des prés, Gasconne, and, more recently, Angus.
 Where the beef comes from (origine France for example) is required to be posted, somewhere.

 A particular cut of steak is expected to appear on plates in a particular way, and that’s all part of it.
 So sauce béarnaise and frites maison are the usual accompaniments to côte de boeuf and sometimes, a marrow bone is thrown in.
 Seared entrecôte will arrive with a just melting pat of beurre maître d'hôtel.
 No bavette, a sort of flank steak, is worth its weight if not served with sauce à l'échalote, a wine-shallot sauce.
 And so it goes.